 “The rapid pace of deployments in the past 15 years has led to a significant increase in the Army’s mission command systems as units have requested additional capabilities,” said Col. Troy Crosby, project manager for Mission Command, who has the lead for implementation of the fielding efforts.
 “The Army is changing how it fields and sustains these systems, necessitating a move to a single baseline today, while we continue developing the next baseline as part of the Army’s Common Operating Environment effort.”

 To collapse legacy warfighting systems, reduce the burden of compiling data and shrink the technical and physical footprint of the CP, the Army is developing the Command Post Computing Environment (CP CE), a core part of the COE.
 CP CE will feature a simplified user experience by combining warfighting functions into a common user interface, reducing Soldier training and accelerating the integration of new capabilities.
 Work on CP CE has progressed significantly over the last year.
-The CP CE infrastructure, consisting of a new single tactical server infrastructure plus a common software baseline, will provide Soldiers an underlying core CP system upon which additional warfighting functionality can be built.
+The, consisting of a new single tactical server infrastructure plus a common software baseline, will provide Soldiers an underlying core CP system upon which additional warfighting functionality can be built.
 The program is leveraging commercial software to support the baseline, which has saved time and money in the development process.